mtoensing/remove-links-and-urls-from-comments/readme.txt

 Stable tag: 1.8
 GitHub Plugin URI: mtoensing/remove-links-and-urls-from-comments

-A very simple plugin that prevents Wordpress from automatically creating links in the comments section after 6 months.
+A very simple plugin that prevents Wordpress from automatically creating links in the comments section after 30 days.

 == Description ==